ahmetaydinn/blog-php-oop/README.md

 # blog
-The intention of this project was to highlight Oriented Object Programming concepts.
+The intention of this project was to highlight Oriented Object Programming concepts and S.O.L.I.D principles (by Uncle Bob).
 Here we have many design patterns as:

 - Singleton;